ozcangul/aspnet-docs/aspnet/data/ef-mvc/advanced.rst

 The ``DbSet<TEntity>`` class provides a method that you can use to execute a query that returns an entity of type ``TEntity``.
 To see how this works you'll change the code in the ``Details`` method of the Department controller.

-In *DepartmentController.cs*, in the ``Details`` method, replace the code that retrieves a department with a ``FromSql`` method call, as shown in the following highlighted code:
+In *DepartmentsController.cs*, in the ``Details`` method, replace the code that retrieves a department with a ``FromSql`` method call, as shown in the following highlighted code:

 .. literalinclude::  intro/samples/cu/Controllers/DepartmentsController.cs
   :language: c#